Montoya/foxtales-guide/features.md

 ## MetaMask Snap

-You can install the [FoxTales Snap for MetaMask](https://montoya.github.io/foxtales-snap/) to view the latest FoxTales that are published by the community.
+You can install the [FoxTales Snap for MetaMask Flask](https://montoya.github.io/foxtales-snap/) to view the latest FoxTales that are published by the community.
 The Snap displays the most recent 10 FoxTales with links to cast and play them on Warpcast.
+It only works with MetaMask Flask for now &mdash; soon it will be compatible with MetaMask Extension too.